-- (1) The area in a registered pharmacy where legend and/or controlled substances are stored, possessed, prepared, manufactured, compounded, or repackaged shall be restricted in access, in such a manner as to insure the security of those drugs. - (2) The pharmacist-in-charge and each pharmacist while on duty shall be responsible for the security of the prescription area including
+(1) The area in a registered pharmacy where legend and/or controlled substances are stored, possessed, prepared, manufactured, compounded, or repackaged shall be restricted in access, in such a manner as to insure the security of those drugs.

+(2) The pharmacist-in-charge and each pharmacist while on duty shall be responsible for the security of the prescription area including provisions for adequate safeguards against theft or diversion of prescription drugs, and records for such drugs.

-- (3) When there is no pharmacist present, the pharmacy shall be secured to prevent entry.
+(3) When there is no pharmacist present, the pharmacy shall be secured to prevent entry.
 All entrances to the pharmacy shall be securely locked and any keys to the pharmacy shall remain in the possession of the pharmacist-in-charge and other employee pharmacists as authorized by the pharmacist-in-charge.
-When there is no pharmacist present, and it is necessary for non-pharmacist employees or owners to have access to the pharmacy, the prescription area shall be secured from entry as described in OAR 855-041-0035. - (4) Prescription drugs and devices and non-prescription Schedule V controlled substances shall be stored within the prescription area or a secured storage area. - (5) Any security system deviating from the requirements of this section, except as provided in OAR 855-041-0120, shall be approved by the Board prior to implementation.
+When there is no pharmacist present, and it is necessary for non-pharmacist employees or owners to have access to the pharmacy, the prescription area shall be secured from entry as described in OAR 855-041-0035.

+(4) Prescription drugs and devices and non-prescription Schedule V controlled substances shall be stored within the prescription area or a secured storage area.

+(5) Any security system deviating from the requirements of this section, except as provided in OAR 855-041-0120, shall be approved by the Board prior to implementation.
 Requests for such approval shall be in writing and provide a detailed description of the proposed system.
 A written description of such security system, as approved by the Board, shall be maintained in the pharmacy.